Immigration Changes FAQs

 I don’t know what a specific immigration-related term, document or agency means.
 Is there somewhere I can search for a definition?

-Federal law requires registered non-citizens to report any address change to DHS within 10 days of moving and carry proof of their registration at all times (such as Form I-94, current EAD, or permanent residency card).
+The International Student and Scholar Office (ISSO) is the primary resource for up-to-date guidance on maintaining your specific visa status.
+Federal law requires non-citizens to report any address change to DHS within 10 days of moving and carry proof of their registration at all times (such as Form I-94, current EAD, or permanent residency card).
 While these are not new requirements, they are important to keep in mind as you review other policy updates.

 Where can I find support for my specific concerns or questions?